Kekmw/Temperature-Converter/README.md

 Just input the numbers in the textfield and it would show the temperature it converted too.

-If you want to contact me please dm me on discord,
+If you have any issues with my website contact me through discord,
-Discord: Kékmw#0325
+Discord: Kekmw#4453